 Vegetarian & Vegan Society

-Cycling support - public bike repair stand is coming in Jan 2018, and the Union hosts second-hand bike sales every 3 months on-campus, as well as Dr.Bike bike repair sessions & bike maintenance training sessions.
+Cycling support - we have a bike repair stand, the Union hosts second-hand bike sales every 3 months on-campus, as well as Dr.Bike bike repair sessions & bike maintenance training sessions.
 And we have an amazing Cycle-Op group that fixes bikes for free once a week during term time!

 Water bottle reduction - the Union is working on a campaign to reduce them on-campus

 Bin trial - the Union, Estates & the Sustainability have teamed up to trial bin units that include recycling, general waste & food waste.
 Got an opinion on them?
 Please fill out our bin survey to give feedback